 What does a Herbalist treat?

-Medical herbalism is for everyone – Since the beginning of humanity, herbs have been a first line of treatment for all common complaints involving:
+Medical herbalism is for everyone – Since the beginning of humanity, herbs have been the first line of treatment for all common complaints involving:

 What happens during a consultation?